ST. MArk's

 Our calendar is a great ways to keep up-to-date on everything happening at St. Marks.
 In addition to all the ongoing weekly classes and services, our calendar includes other one-time events like feast days and holidays, retreats, concerts, forums and more!
 If an ongoing weekly event is cancelled for any reason this will also be reflected in the calendar.

-Our email newsletter is another great way to stay in the loop with weekly news and announcements and info on upcoming classes and events.
+Our email newsletter is another great way to stay in touch, with weekly news, announcements, and info on upcoming classes and events.

 Powered by